Carolyn Kepcher: Post-Trump

 Kepcher became co-founder and CEO of Carolyn & Co., a company created for the purpose of "providing a broad array of services and assistance to career women."

 On November 28, 2006, Kepcher was hired by Microsoft to star in a new reality show, Ultimate Challenge, to find the next best small-business venture.
 She was to be one of three judges.
 The contest winner would get $100,000 in seed money, a storefront or other business space in Manhattan rent-free for a year, and software to help get their business started.
 The pilot show was never completed.

 In January 2007, Kepcher provided management skills to the nonprofit world through an affiliation with Graham-Pelton Consulting, Inc., a national leader in fundraising and nonprofit management.
 Since 2007, she has been a career advice columnist with the New York Daily News.

 In 2010, Kepcher was the recipient of the prestigious Toastmasters International Golden Gavel award for Excellence in Communications and Leadership.
 Kepcher was also the winner of the Stevie Award for Women in Business in the category of "Women Helping Women".

 Kepcher is also one of the few non-cast members of Saturday Night Live on NBC to recite the show's opening line "Live from New York, it's Saturday Night!"

 Kepcher served on the board of the Back9Network, and on the Advisory board to the 2009 U.S. Women's Open at Saucon Valley Country Club.
-She is currently vice president and general manager of the Aspetuck Valley Country Club.
+She served as vice president and general manager of the Aspetuck Valley Country Club.

-Personal life

-Kepcher has two children, and lives in Ridgefield, Connecticut.